The Ryerson University and Archives has several specialized collections that are unique to the university.

 Map and Data Resources

-The Geospatial Map and Data Centre (GMDC) is located on the main floor of the Ryerson University Library, within the Ronald D. Besse Information and Learning Commons and via its MADAR website.
-The GMDC provides access to a wide range of Geospatial Information Resources, an extensive Paper Map Collection, and Social Science Data Sources.
-The GMDC supports the academic and research needs for members of the Ryerson University Community (students, staff, and faculty) by providing geographic information resources (in print and digital format), statistics, and government publications.
+The Geospatial Map and Data Centre (GMDC) is located on the main floor of the Ryerson University Library, within the Ronald D. Besse Information and Learning Commons and via its website.
+The GMDC provides access to a wide range of Geospatial Data and GIS, an extensive Paper Map Inventory, and Statistics and Research Data.
+The GMDC supports the academic and research needs for members of the Ryerson University Community (students, staff, and faculty) by providing geographic information resources (in digital format and print), locating statistics and data, and government publications.

 RULA Digital Repository